-NSG 206 Fundamentals of Nursing I (3)

-This course introduces the student to the diverse nature of professional nursing.
-The Whole Person Nursing Framework is introduced as an organizing framework for nursing practice.
-Students are guided in the use of therapeutic communication and development of basic nursing skills derived from theoretical principles and concepts.
+NSG 206 Fundamentals of Nursing I (3) This course introduces the student to the diverse nature of professional nursing.
+The Whole Person Nursing framework is introduced as an organizing framework for nursing practice.
+Students are guided in use of therapeutic communication and development of basic nursing skills derived from theoretical principles and concepts.
 Competencies related to integration of cognitive knowledge and psychomotor skills are practiced and tested in laboratory and clinical settings.
-Prerequisite: Admission to the nursing major; English Composition, General Psychology, and Anatomy & Physiology I. Prerequisite or concurrent: Anatomy Physiology II.
-(Offered every fall.)
+Prerequisites: Admission to the nursing major.